Alilakkis12/Nasa-Data-Portfolio/README.md

 ## Official NASA Open Data Project

 ### 1. Introduction
 This project analyzes official meteorite landing data provided by NASA.

+### 2. Main Objective:
 The goal is to explore patterns in when, where, and what types of meteorites have been found on Earth.

+### 3. Tasks To Do:

+1. clean and prepare the raw NASA data by handling missing values in mass, year, latitude, and longitude.
+2. Answer the 3 key questions:
+A. When were most meteorites discovered?
+(Timeline Analysis)
+B. What are the heaviest types of meteorites?
+(Mass by Class Analysis)
+C. Where do meteorites land most?
+(Geospatial Analysis)

-### 2. Data Source (100% Official NASA)
+### 4. Data Source (100% Official NASA)
 - **Official Website:** https://data.nasa.gov/dataset/meteorite-landings
 - **Dataset Name:** Meteorite Landings
 - **How to download from official site:**